d0mnik/USB-traffic-logger/README.md

 # USB Traffic Loger

-This is a script written in python to track all files copied to a USB drive.
+This is a tool written in python to track all files copied to a USB drive.

-This script is made for fun as my friends and I were talking about how to track USB data and i decided to give it a shot.
+It can be used as a Data-Loss Prevention (DLP) program for Linux systems.

 ## Prerequisites